Bryan De La Cruz Player Props: Marlins vs. Braves

 Bryan De La Cruz At The Plate

-- De La Cruz has five doubles, two home runs and six walks while batting .253.
+- De La Cruz is batting .253 with five doubles, two home runs and six walks.

+- In 53.8% of his 26 games this season, De La Cruz has picked up at least one hit.
+He's also had six multi-hit games.

-- In 25 games played this season, he has hit a homer in two of them.
+- He has homered in two of 26 games played this season, and in 2% of his plate appearances.

-- In five games this year (20.0%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (19.2%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this year (28.0%), including one multi-run game.
+- He has scored at least one run seven times this year (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.